 In many other languages (like German), you would make a sentence with another word order.
-Some scientists even say that the English way of making sentences comes from the Vikings, just like parts of the English vocabulary.
+Some scientists even say that the English way of making sentences comes from the Vikings, just like parts of the English vocabulary, as mentioned before.

 But sometimes it’s done differently.
-The subject (the agent) and the verb swap places in certain sentences.
+The subject and the verb swap places in certain sentences.
 That’s what is done when you ask questions, and also in quite a few other cases.

 Here is an example: